Biomathsys/Bifurcation-Analysis/README.md

 - Plots are conceptualized based on the purpose and the analysis.

  ** SPF.mw**:
-- This workbook specifies all settings for Yersinia enterocolitica co-infection in specific-pathogen-free (SPF) mice.
+- This workbook specifies all settings for Yersinia enterocolitica co-infection in specific-pathogen-free (SPF) mice (Figure 6 (a,d), Figure 7 (a,d), Figure 8 (a,d), Figure 9 (a,d) of publication).

  ** GF.mw**:
-- This workbook specifies all settings for Yersinia enterocolitica co-infection in germ-free (GF) mice.
+- This workbook specifies all settings for Yersinia enterocolitica co-infection in germ-free (GF) mice (Figure 6 (b,e), Figure 7 (b,e), Figure 8 (b,e), Figure 9 (b,e) of publication).

  ** MyD.mw**:
-- This workbook specifies all settings for Yersinia enterocolitica co-infection in MyD88-deficient (MyD88) mut mice.
+- This workbook specifies all settings for Yersinia enterocolitica co-infection in MyD88-deficient (MyD88) mut mice (Figure 6 (c,f), Figure 7 (c,f), Figure 8 (c,f), Figure 9 (c,f) of publication).

+ ** CenterManifold**:
+ - This workbook shows the approaches for calculation of center manifold.
+However, the center manifold calculation can be more precise if we compute the additional terms in the reduced system through Normal forms.
+Due to the complexity of Normal forms' calculation in a large system with many parameters, the Normal form calculation approach was not made entirely.
+This does not cause any problem in the system analysis since the aim for calculation of center manifold was only identifying sign and direction of simple zero in free-disease equilibrium, which was achieved.
+Therefore the sign of simple zero proved that free-disease equilibrium is stable as long as (R[0])^wt < 1 and (R[0])^mut < 1.

+** Figure4, Figure 5, Figure 10**:
+- These workbooksstand for the associated figures of publication.

 ☮ Licensing and distribution
 ----------------------------